 Dish continues to be combative at every turn.
 The Federal Trade Commission and the Department of Justice are jointly pursuing a lawsuit against the company for allegedly violating the Rules of telemarketing by making unsolicited calls to millions of consumers.
 Dish also takes every opportunity to tout its Hopper as the tech product so great that broadcasters don't want anyone to hear about it (even as they tell judges that the Hopper isn't that different from other DVRs).

 Dish was labeled "America's worst company to work for" by the website 24/7 Wall Street, based on scathing reviews on the job website Glassdoor.com.
-Employees have been subjected to "badge reports" where they are red-tagged for being minutes late.
+Employees have been subjected to "badge reports" in which they are red-flagged for being minutes late.
 When traveling, employees are asked to take red-eye flights, book hotel rooms share and to reimburse the company if they tip more than 15 percent.
 One field rep tells THR, "In my office, you're not even allowed to go to the restroom in the morning before you go on your route, or at night until you get off work."
 (A Dish representative says the company abandoned its badge reports in January and denies that employees are forced to take red-eye flights and aren't allowed to take bathroom breaks).

 At Dish's Colorado headquarters, company executives dismissed questions about whether Dish was really the meanest of mean companies.